tobiasschoch/wbacon/inst/paper/paper.md

  * `which = 2`: Normal Q-Q,
  * `which = 3`: Scale-Location.

 The plot types `4:6` of `plot.lm()` are not implemented for objects of the class `wbaconlm` because it is not sensible to study the standard regression influence diagnostics in the presence of outliers in the model's design space (leverage observations).
 Instead, type four (`which = 4`) plots the robust Mahalanobis distances with respect to the non-constant design variables against the standardized residual.
-This plot has been proposed by [Rousseeuw and van Zomeren](#biblio) (1990).
+This plot has been proposed by @rousseeuwvanzomeren1990.
+This plot method is also available in the package `robustbase` [@robustbase] for robust regression estimators of the class `lmrob`.

 See vignette to learn more about the package.